01mf02/jaq/README.md

 > This is particularly important when dealing with numbers which can't be
 > losslessly converted to an IEEE754 double precision representation.

-Please note that newer development versions of jq (e.g. commit cff5336) seem to preserve the literal decimal representation, even if it is not stated in the manual.
+Please note that newer versions of jq, e.g. 1.7, seem to preserve the literal decimal representation as well.

 ## Assignments